UrbsLab/STREAMLINE/docs/source/parameters.md

 * **Description:** the number of unique values observed for a given feature in a 'target dataset' after which a variable is automatcially considered to be quantitative
 * **Format:** (int)
 * **Values:** an integer between `3` and `10` is generally recommended, but should be set in a dataset-specific manner
-* **Tips:** this parameter will only be used if the user hasn't specifically indicated which features to treat as categorical or quantitative using `categorical_feature_path` and/or `quantiative_feature_path`, respectively.
+* **Tips:** this parameter will only be used if the user hasn't specifically indicated which features to treat as categorical or quantitative using [categorical_feature_path](#categorical_feature_path) and/or [quantitative_feature_path](#quantitative_feature_path), respectively.
 However depending on the specific dataset, users can sometimes conveniently set this parameter to correctly assign variable types, e.g. if all categorical features in the dataset have fewer than 5 unique values, but quantitative ones all have more than 10 unique values, setting `categorical_cutoff = 7` will make correct feature type assignments automatically.

 #### sig_cutoff
 * **Description:** the statistical significance cutoff used throughout the pipeline used in deciding whether to run pair-wise non-parametric statistical comparisons following group comparisons, and for identifying significant results in output files with a '*'